Blog Articles

 Ready for the Real World

-Providing scholarships for deserving international students such as Blessing Havana ’13 is one of the key goals of Campaign Pomona: Daring Minds.
+Providing scholarships for deserving international students is one of the key goals of Campaign Pomona: Daring Minds.
 The campaign’s international initiative aims to strengthen ties between existing international programs at Pomona while developing new global opportunities for students and faculty.

 “As the College’s international reputation and engagement has grown, the world has become more complex and integrated,” says Elizabeth Crighton, interim dean of the college.
 “Our challenge now is to embrace this 21st century reality.
 We want to deepen the international experience of Pomona students so that they are equipped for leadership in an interconnected world.”